Vikas-Tangudu/Analysing-xml-data-in-real-time/README.md

 The solution is designed as a **modular, low-latency data processing pipeline**.
 Key design choices include **streaming XML processing** and **in-memory storage** to avoid bottlenecks.

 ![Architecture Diagram](architecture_diagram.png)

+## Key Performance Requirements
+**Solid-State Drives (SSDs):** The machine running this process must use an SSD.
+The I/O (Input/Output) speed of reading a 1 GB file is a major bottleneck.
+A high-speed NVMe SSD is recommended.

+**Sufficient I/O Bandwidth:** The underlying hardware and network infrastructure must support the high-speed reads required to pull the 1 GB file from disk into memory quickly, ensuring we don't starve the CPU while waiting for data.
 ---

 ## Core Components